DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/01-vpins.md

    DONE
 ```

 `ONSENSOR(200)` triggers when a sensor changes state.
-This is less useful.
+This is less useful and you need to use `IF(200)` to see what state the sensor has changed to.

 Other more advanced commands are available, see cookbooks.